www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Log public server availability via dedicated hardware.
 * [ ] Consider self-hosting SonarQube on the live server, as this allows one to get independent of GitHub.
 ## Done Tasks
+* [x] Nightly service restart does not work.
+The service crashes during the start.
+    * [x] Maybe the Playwright installation in the container image is faulty. -> Deleting the persisted `/root/.cache/ms-playwright/` fixed the problem.
+This needs to be documented.
+    * [o] Start container and try to install Playwright manually, in order to get better logging.
+    * [o] Podman does not log Playwright installation.
+    * [x] Clean up Playwright instance, if there is an DriverException at any situation, in order to close bad Playwright threads and processes.
+      -> Cleaning up the instance, when this error happens, worked.
+Now this has to be done in every situation.
+    * [x] Playwright cannot start Firefox for full stack tests.
 * [x] Service was not running and could not start during nightly restart:  Could not generate account for ACME.
 Caused by: java.nio.channels.UnresolvedAddressException. -> Restarting the service fixed it.
 * [x] Create error with exit code 1 if remote SSH script exits with 1 in `worker.execute`.
 * [x] Check whether authorization and co. is disabled during the certificate update. -> Yes, this is the case and this requirement is now explicitly noted in the source code.